 How to get funding for your small business idea in Nigeria

-Unlike what’s applicable in most developed countries, finding ways to get funding for a small business in Nigeria can be quite a daunting task.
+Eventhough there are a lot of opportunities to start a business in Africa, finding options to get funding for a small business in Nigeria and most developing countries can be quite a challenge for entrepreneurs.

-Compared to bigger enterprises who are more likely to have access to credit facilities from banks and financial institutions, most small businesses usually have a tough time finding ways to source for financing.
+Compared to bigger enterprises who are more likely to have access to credit facilities from financial institutions, most small businesses have always had a tough time when it comes to finding options to raise funds for their businesses.

-The few that manage to sort out their funding often times have had to go through a lot just to get that coming.
+The few startups and small businesses that manage to sort out their funding needs often times have had to go through rigorous funding requirements, stringent selection processes and high end business expectations.

-One of the first steps to get funding for a small business in Nigeria is to get a business plan.
+One of the first steps to get funding for a small business is to get a business plan.

 Outside the fact that a business plans outlines your business goals, your approach to achieving the goals, important timelines and other crucial details, having one in place gives you ideas on the funding you’ll need and the specific intervals you’ll need that.